 - Record of academic performance and professional accomplishments, as attested to by the CV, and letters of endorsement.

 Procedure:Reviewers of the applications will consist of faculty members appointed by the Dean of the Graduate College.
 There is no standing committee.
-At least two reviewers will be assigned to each application and thus the keywords are crucial.
+Approximately three reviewers will be assigned to each application and thus the keywords are crucial.
 Reviewers evaluate applications using the eligibility and selection criteria.
 (These anonymized evaluations will be shared with the applicant to bolster subsequent external funding applications.)
 The reviewers will make recommendations to the Graduate College, which determines the final recipients.

 The award amount will be $5,000.
 There is no renewal and students may not win this award more than once regardless of the award’s name (i.e., PGRA or CGRA).
 Funds are disbursed directly to the student—not to the department—except in rare and specific awards for supplies/materials.
-Departments may NOT reduce a student’s funding package as this is a supplemental award.
+Departments may NOT reduce a student’s funding package; this is a supplemental award.